TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Lambda isolation using Firecracker VMs
 * Every function instance has dedicated vCPU, memory, network bandwidth and virtual disk
 * Execution environments share *nothing* across different functions
-* Execution environments share environment variables, IAM roles/permissions, code across instances of the same function, shared context
+* Execution environments share environment variables, IAM roles/permissions, code and shared context across instances of the same function.
 * Multi-tenant SaaS application will have instances of a function for different customers running in the same execution environment
 * App responsible for making sure that data can't leak between tenants that reuse the same execution environment
   * Function-per-tenant model.
 Define a separate copy of function per tenant.
 Good isolation but complex CI/CD/operations.
 Custom routing layer.
   * App framework/business logic that tries to enforce isolation.
 Simple CI/CD/ops but easy to screw up if you get business logic wrong.
-Noisy neighbours issues.
+Noisy neighbors issues.
 Ensuring that shared context is clean when switching tenant.
   * Tenant Isolation Mode - Lambda will create dedicated execution environments for each tenant
 * Flag when you create function to enable tenant isolation mode
 * Need to provide `tenantId` parameter when you invoke instance of function, at API level passed as `x-amz-tenant-id` header